Doctor of Nursing Practice (DNP) Degree

 You will have the opportunity to expand your healthcare knowledge and nursing skills through immersion activities designed to help you advance to a high level of nursing practice.
 Continue to meet your current professional obligations while progressing through a rigorous curriculum, which culminates in an evidence-based research Direct Practice Improvement project.

-According to the American Association of Colleges of Nursing (AACN), nurses who hold a DNP are “well-equipped to fully implement the science developed by nurse researchers” and are prepared to work toward better patient outcomes through evidence-based practices.1 This DNP degree at GCU is designed to empower nurse leaders to effect positive change within their healthcare facilities and for their patients.
+According to the American Association of Colleges of Nursing (AACN), nurses who hold a DNP are “well-equipped to fully implement the science developed by nurse researchers” and are prepared to work toward better patient outcomes through evidence-based practices.1 This DNP degree, offered by the College of Nursing and Health Care Professions, is designed to empower nurse leaders to effect positive change within their healthcare facilities and for their patients.

 Get More Information